arackaf/mongo-graphql-starter/README.md

 `field_in: [<value1>, <value2>]` - will match results which match any of those exact values.

 Note, for Date fields, the strings you send over will be converted to Date objects before being passed to Mongo.
 Similarly, for MongoIds, the Mongo `ObjectId` method will be applied, before running the filter.
-For string, int and float arrays, the value will be an entire array, which will be matched by Mongo item by item.
+For the array types, the value will be an entire array, which will be matched by Mongo item by item.

 ### String filters